alibaba/HandyJSON/README.md

 ## The Basics

 To support deserialization from JSON, a class/struct need to comform to 'HandyJSON' protocol.
-It's truely protocol, not some class inherited from NSObject.
+It's truly protocol, not some class inherited from NSObject.

 To comform to 'HandyJSON', a class need to implement an empty initializer.